Performance Nutrition: Fuel Like a Champion!

-Let’s instead delve a bit into some specific nutrition tips Young Athletes.
+Let’s delve a bit into some specific nutrition tips for young athletes.

 Carbohydrates should absolutely be the cornerstone of a player diet.
 The key, is to focus heavily on quality — “think fiber, not carbs!”
 There is a huge difference between white bread and whole grain, high fiber bread; a sugar coated cereal and oatmeal; French fries vs. sweet potatoes.
 Focus on the quality of the carbohydrates.

 For example, definitely eat breakfast, but try a whole grain based cereal with some fresh fruit for the nutrients and fiber.
 Something like oatmeal instead of Fruit Loops or Cheerios vs. Cocoa Pebbles.

 Sandwiches should be made with whole grain bread, rather than their white counterpart.
 Snacks can be whole grain crackers with peanut butter, fruit or veggie sticks with peanut butter, etc. The list can go on.

 The focus of carbohydrates should always be on foods that provide a few grams of fiber per serving (exception is milk and yogurt, which are very healthy and carbohydrate based, but provide little, if any fiber).

 Fruit and vegetables are also a crucial element for a high performance athlete.
 Kids often shy away from them and parents don’t always push them.
 However, research has suggested it can take as many as one dozen times to determine if a child likes a particular food.
 The key for a parent is to introduce kids to as many of these nutrient dense, colorful foods as possible!
 Make it fun.

 - Ants on a log (celery with natural peanut butter and raisins)